 The Scheme commenced on 14 October 2022.
 Operators will be grouped and required to apply for licences in phases within a prescribed period.
 Groupings are based on the number of interments conducted by an operator in the 2021-22 financial year.
-The first period will commence in July 2023, with applications due by no later than 30 September 2023.
+The first licence application period will commence in July 2023, with applications due by no later than 30 September 2023.
 There will be a number of phases, with the last phase closing in September 2024.

 The Conditions will turn on in stages to allow operators time to become compliant with them.
-For more information, see our fact sheet on implementation and transition on our website.
+For more information on the timeline for each licence application group, see our licensing implementation page on our website.

-Relevant FAQs
+FAQs